 Big Sur Weekend Road Trip Itinerary

 Big Sur, California has the most incredible coastline with redwoods, bright blue water, large cliffs, and waterfalls.
 A weekend road trip in Big Sur offers the perfect getaway to relax, hike, and explore.
 Big Sur is made up of several state parks and state natural reserves including Point Lobos State Natural Reserve, Pfeiffer Big Sur State Park, Limekiln State Park, and more.
-Start planning your weekend in Big Sur with our Big Sur weekend road trip itinerary.
+Start planning your weekend in Big Sur with the ultimate Big Sur road trip itinerary.

-How to Get to Big Sur
+How Do You Get to Big Sur?

 If you are looking to stay right in Big Sur, you can find Big Sur Lodge and Big Sur River Inn.
 If you would like to save money and don’t mind staying a little further away, you can find accommodations in Carmel-by-the-Sea or Monterey by searching on booking.com.
 Carmel-by-the-Sea is about 10 minutes away from the north part of Big Sur, and Monterey is about 20 minutes away.
-You can also book guesthouses and rooms in Carmel-by-the-Sea and Monterey on Airbnb.

-Best Time to Visit Big Sur
+When is the Best Time to Visit Big Sur?

 The best weather in Big Sur is late spring through early fall.
 In the summer Big Sur gets very busy.
 Therefore, I recommend spending doing a weekend Big Sur trip in April-early June or September-October.